 The Mending, by R.B.
 Scott

-Relationships, families in particular, are always dizzying studies in contrasts and contradictions as Benjamin Adams Hutchinson Pratt, the man who remembers everything too well comes to understand.
-Long before he purposefully distanced himself from his devout Mormon family and culture, this first born child, a son with the heirloom name, sensed he was the least loved, the most neglected of the four Pratt children.
+Relationships, families in particular, are always dizzying studies in contrasts and contradictions as Benjamin Adams Hutchinson Pratt, the man who remembers everything too well, comes to understand.
+Long before he purposefully distanced himself from his devout Mormon family and culture, this first born son with the heirloom name, sensed he was the least loved, the most neglected of the four Pratt children.
 His assumptions were neither wholly wrong nor right.
-Yet, these half-truths (or whole-lies) are what have defined Ben-Adams’ perception of self, home, family, and faith.
+Yet, these half-truths (or whole-lies) are have defined Ben-Adams’ perception of self, home, family, and faith.

 First Readers' Comments about